Transforming Operational Efficiency with Outcome by Design™

 W. Edwards Deming

-You don’t need more initiatives, you need a system intentionally designed to produce the outcomes you expect.
+The bottom line is clear: you don’t need more initiatives; you need a system intentionally designed to produce the outcomes you expect.
+Most organizations try to optimize parts.
+Outcome by Design™ optimizes the system.